 Megan Reid is a National Poverty Fellow at the University of Wisconsin’s Institute for Research on Poverty, in residence at the Office of Planning, Research, and Evaluation in the Administration for Children and Families in Washington DC.
 As a National Poverty Fellow, she provides input and oversight to federal research and evaluation projects that examine policies and programs designed to support the economic and social well-being of low-income families, from proposal review to research design to final reports and recommendations.
 She currently works on projects that examine and/or evaluate marriage and fatherhood programs, incarcerated parent reentry, racial disparities in social service delivery, and the relationship between housing and family formation.
-She sought this position in order to gain firsthand experience in understanding the relationship between social science research and policy.
+This position provides her with firsthand experience to better understand the relationship between social science research and policy.

 As a National Poverty Fellow, Megan also spends time working on her own on-going and new research projects that focus on families, social inequalities, and social policies.
-She recently received a grant from the Russell Sage Foundation to begin a new ethnographic project about housing instability and new family formation among men reentering from incarceration, and is interested in the reverberating impacts mass incarceration has on low-income Black and Latino families and communities.
+She recently received a grant from the Russell Sage Foundation to begin a new qualitative research project about housing instability, family reunification/formation, and other challenges low-income men reentering from incarceration may face, and is interested in the reverberating impacts mass incarceration has on low-income Black and Latino families and communities.
 She is currently writing a paper about low-income Black mothers parenting teenagers in the context of the criminalization of Black youth with her colleague Sinikka Elliott, combining analysis of in-depth interview data collected from mothers in NYC and North Carolina.
 Megan continues to work on papers analyzing data from prior projects, described below, and collaborates with colleagues at Wisconsin and elsewhere on various projects.